GET READY TO SMILE - A LOT - WHEN YOU USE SNAP'N LOCK™ BALUSTERS

-The adapters are set at 35 degrees to match the common rise and run for stairs under the residential code.
+The adapters are set at 35-degrees to match the common rise and run for stairs under the residential code.

 But sometimes you might have a slightly shorter rise and a longer run.
-This changes the angle slightly and can differ from the 35 degree default.
+This changes the angle slightly and can differ from the 35-degree default.

 DecksGo was the first company to bring this product to the market.

-This is what we do - try to bring you leading edge building solutions before anyone else.
+Because this is what we do - try to bring you leading edge building solutions before anyone else.